frankthelen/phrasal-functions/README.md

 // -> { who: 'John', say: 'say', what: 'goodbye', to: 'Joe' }
 ```

+`{ key: 'say' }` in the example above is a *fix option*.
+It's a shorthand for, e.g., `{ key: 'say', values: ['say'] }`.

 ### Dynamic options

-In some cases, it is useful to create the syntax dynamically.
+In some cases, it is useful to create syntax elements dynamically.
 This can be done by providing a function to `values` instead of an array of strings.
 The function, of course, has to return an array of strings.
-It gets the options as collected so far and has `this` bound properly (if applicable).
+It gets the options as collected so far and has `this` bound properly
+(unless you use an ES6 arrow function which don't have `this` by definition).

 ```javascript
 const { phrasal } = require('phrasal-functions');